JoaoCRG/Purple-porple/README.md

+# About
+* This is my first group project using Java and <Academia de Código_>'s Simpl grfx library, after 3 weeks of bootcamp.
+* We had 10 nights to develop this project as the classes didn't stop during the day.

 # Purple-porple
-* This is my first group project using Java and Simpl grfx's <Academia de Código_> library after 3 weeks of an intensive && immersive bootcamp.

-# About our beautiful game
-* We were given a colour as theme for our game wich was phlox-purple , and using the name of the two classes (<SHELLbys_> && <Shhpartans_>) we developed it.
+* We were given a colour as theme for our game wich was phlox-purple , and using the name of the two classes (<SHELLbys_> && <Shhpartans_>) we managed to get this beautiful game done.

 # How to Run